-Like most fathers, Vann Snyder says being one is a continual learning experience.
+Like most fathers, Vann says being a dad is a continual learning experience.
 That’s especially true when your child is transgender.

 “Before Ella was born, I thought I knew everything—but boy I knew nothing,” he says.
 “She has taught me so much about gender, priorities and life.
 It’s been a long strange trip, but it’s been beautiful.”

-Vann says their family is blessed that Ella has always been articulate, and not shy about sharing her emotions.
-That skill was important when, at four years old, Ella began to express to her parents that she was a girl, not a boy.
+Vann says their family is blessed that Ella has always been articulate and not shy about sharing her emotions.
+That skill was important when, at four years old, Ella began to express to her parents that despite being born a boy, she was truly a girl.

 “She was crying in the bathtub, ‘I know I’m supposed to be happy with who I am, but I’m not happy with what I am,’” Vann says, “And she told us she was a girl.”

 From there, the family immediately took steps to affirm Ella as the girl she knew herself to be, and have been with her every step of the way.
 Now, she’s grown up, and headed off to college in New York City.

 As her father, Vann knew that he would support Ella no matter what.
 But finding support outside of the family was less of a given.